bostontrader/duncemaster/tests/testplan.md

 We need to carefully ensure that there is sufficient variation in order to exercise all the nooks and crannies of our code.
 For example, a list of classes for one teacher should not display classes for another.
 To make sure this is not happening, we need to have records refering to both teachers, and ensure that only the proper subset is used.
+In fact I suggest that explicitly testing for this variation is desireable.
+So for example, our list of records in one screen is known to be the desired subset, filtered from other records, instead of all records, that just don't have sufficient variation.

 We need some method of obtaining bad records.
 We'll need something to trigger the various exceptions and validations.